-Old English ramm 'ram' is a more southern word for what in Scotland and northern England is commonly a 'tup', though it is found in at least two place-names in southern Scotland in mediaeval records (see the Dictionary of the Older Scottish Tongue).^[1] But Rainton is probably the authentic form, and Old English hræfn-tūn 'raven-farm' is a possible origin.
+This farm, now famed for its ice-cream, cheese, and visitors' centre, is Ramtoun on Blaeu's map, though this could be a miscopying of Raintoun on Pont's lost original.
+Old English ramm 'ram' is a more southern word for what in Scotland and northern England is commonly a 'tup', though it is found in at least two place-names in southern Scotland in mediaeval records (see the Dictionary of the Older Scottish Tongue).

+But Rainton is probably the authentic form, and Old English hræfn-tūn 'raven-farm' the most likely origin.
 I don't think ravens nest here now, but they were formerly widespread in the Galloway lowlands, nesting in trees as well as on craggy outcrops, and only retreated to the hill country as farming, tree-felling and the activities of gamekeepers intensified during the nineteenth century.
+Hræfn, and Norse Hrafn, were popular boys' names in Anglo-Saxon and Viking times, but the absence of possessive 's' in Rainton makes a personal name less likely, and it rules out hramsa 'ramsons, wild garlic', though that is certainly to be found in the vicinity.